eliornataf/work/smart_home_py/README.md

   <p align="center">
     Smart-home simulator
-Simulate how a central smart-unit controls a set of smart-devices in order to create a smart-home experience (relies entirely on server-side component).
+simulates how a central smart-unit controls a set of smart-devices in order to create a smart-home experience (relies entirely on server-side component).
 The system was built with a multithreading library to make the best solution for multi smart-home no blocking devices.
   </p>
 </div>